Perelandra: Plot summary

 Ransom meets the King and Queen together with the Oyéresu of Mars and Venus, the latter of whom transfers dominion of the planet to the King and Queen.
 All the characters celebrate the prevention of a second biblical "Fall" and the beginning of a utopian paradise in this new world.
-The story climaxes with Ransom's vision of "The Great Dance": the exchange of higher and lower, as when an advisor gives power to a royal child.
+The story reaches its climax with Ransom's vision of "The Great Dance": the exchange of higher and lower, as when an adviser gives power to a royal child.
 Ransom is then returned to Earth, covered in celebratory flower-petals.